 The Directors recognise the importance of ensuring the Board remains independent, and collectively has sufficient breadth of experience and expertise to appropriately represent Titan's shareholders' best interests, particularly given the continued growth in complexity of Titan.
-Trust Associates have been engaged for the recruitment of a new Non-Executive Director, who is expected to be appointed to the Board later in the year, with the process being led by the Nomination and Remuneration Committee.
+Trust Associates Limited, who are independent of Titan, were engaged in the recruitment of Julie Nahid Rahman who was appointed to the Board on 1 August 2023.
+The Board have undertaken a further recruitment process, using Trust Associates Limited, and announced the appointment of Rupert Dickinson as a Director with effect from 1 May 2024.